CDISNM Blog

 Eligibility Requirements

 To join a plan, you must be enrolled in Medicare Part A and Part B. Medigap is a guaranteed issue, during your initial enrollment period, meaning even with medical complications, you cannot be turned down.
-Plus, if you continue to pay your premium on time, your plan is renewable, even if you develop health problems.
+Plus, if you continue to pay your premium on time, your Supplement plan is renewable, even if you develop health problems.

 Choosing the Best Plan